 Bill Britt (now deceased) was an Amway legend.
 He spent about 40+ years as an Amway distributor, and he was a top earner in the company.
 He was a highly respected leader and businessman.
 Sadly, he passed away in January 2013, but his spirit and teachings still live on.
 He built an Amway team of nearly TWO MILLION distributors and led the Britt World Wide Organization.

 He was a leader and bulldog, a true man’s man.
 During my few years in Amway, I was in complete awe of this guy.
-There was something about his mental toughness, leadership, patriotism and strong beliefs that absolutely resonated with me.
+There was something about his mental toughness, leadership, patriotism, and strong beliefs that resonated with me.

 To say he had a lasting positive impact on my life and business would be an understatement.
-What I want to do in this post is share everything I learned from him.
-Consider this a tribute to Bill Britt.
-I’ll also share some of his best quotes.
-Enjoy the post.
+What I want to do in the rest of this post is share the most important things I learned from him.
+Consider this a tribute to Bill Britt, the Amway legend!
+I’ll also share some of my favorite Bill Britt quotes.
+Enjoy the information.

 Top 12 Bill Britt Amway Leadership Lessons

 Listed below I want to share fourteen valuable lessons I learned from Bill Britt, mostly from watching him and hearing him speak.

 # 1: People Want to Be Part of Something Greater Than Themselves

 Network marketers, and just about every other human being on this planet, want to be part of something much bigger and greater than themselves.
 We all want to belong to something of importance.
 Don’t you?